8-Week Microsoft Teams AppDev Accelerator Program

 The site collection app catalogs aren’t created by default in your site collections, nor can you create them in the browser-based interface.
 Microsoft has provided cmdlets in the SharePoint Online PowerShell module for creating & removing app catalogs from site collections.

-If you’re not on Windows (because the SharePoint Online PowerShell only works on Windows), or if you prefer a CLI approach over PowerShell, you can now use the CLI for Microsoft 365 to perform these tasks with two commands I recently contributed to the project.
+If you’re not on Windows (because the SharePoint Online PowerShell only works on Windows), or if you prefer a CLI approach over PowerShell, you can now use the CLI for Microsoft 365 to perform these tasks with two commands I contributed to the project.

 Add Site Collection App Catalogs

 You’ll first need to make sure the CLI for Microsoft 365 is installed on your machine.
-Verify this by running office365 from the command line.
+Verify this by running m365 from the command line.
 If you get an error, follow the steps here to get it installed.

 Then, to enable the site collection app catalog, use the spo site appcatalog add command:

-m365 spo site appcatalog add --url https://voitanos.sharepoint.com/sites/some-site-collection
+m365 spo site appcatalog add --siteUrl https://voitanos.sharepoint.com/sites/some-site-collection

 This process is fairly immediate so if you go back to your SharePoint Online site, navigate to the Site Contents library, you should see your app catalog!